JUNE 2018 ……… UPDATED SCHEMATIC.

 Listening on 20m on my 35ft vertical, signals from Europe were heard here in NZ on the first evening of testing.
 None of these signals were particularly strong, but certainly readable.
 Maybe a pre-amp would help.

 The mini HF Superhet main schematic.

 The circuit consists of a Bandpass filter for each band, diode switched by the processor.
 These are followed by a level 7 diode ring mixer.
-The common gate FET amplifier is impedance matched to the AM bandwidth roofing filter by the tapping on the transformer.
+The common gate FET amplifier is impedance matched to the AM bandwidth roofing filter by the tapping on the tuned winding.
 The post filter amplifier is a rugged MMIC the GPD202.
 The SSB filters are relay selected by the TEENSY 3.2 processor on a ‘per band’ basis.
 The filters were salvaged from the very popular KVN SSB board, available on eBay and a number of other places.
 See an earlier post for circuit details.

 The Bandpass Filters